 Delta loading is a crucial feature of enterprise Data Warehouses (DWH) which ensures continuous and stable performance while regularly replicating data from source systems into the DWH and ensuring minimal impact on all involved systems.
 This is commonly achieved by leveraging a mechanism which can determine the minimum required rows of source data to be transferred to the DWH to guarantee the target model to be up-to-date.
 The concrete implementation of this mechanism varies greatly between various DWH solutions even within the SAP product landscape.

-In this article we would like to showcase what we have found during our client engagements and internal testing as to the extent and functionality of delta loading capabilities that Sap Data Warehouse Cloud offers and their corresponding limitations.
-While the delta capabilities of DWC are indeed still quite restricted compared to SAP Business Warehouse, we have found two approaches that work in a variety of use cases.
+In this article we would like to showcase what we have found during our client engagements and internal testing as to the extent and functionality of delta loading capabilities that SAP Datasphere [formerly known as SAP Data Warehouse Cloud (DWC)] offers and their corresponding limitations.
+While the delta capabilities of Datasphere are indeed still quite restricted compared to SAP Business Warehouse, we have found two approaches that work in a variety of use cases.

-In this scenario we have examined an S/4HANA OnPrem system which was set up as a trial instance via the SAP Cloud Application Library (CAL) and serves as a data source for our internal DWC tenant.
-We have established a connection between S/4HANA and DWC as well as configured a Data Provisioning Agent to facilitate Remote Tables and the Real-Time-Replication functionality.
+In this scenario we have examined an S/4HANA OnPrem system which was set up as a trial instance via the SAP Cloud Application Library (CAL) and serves as a data source for our internal Datasphere tenant.
+We have established a connection between S/4HANA and Datasphere as well as configured a Data Provisioning Agent to facilitate Remote Tables and the Real-Time-Replication functionality.

-Our sample Architecture consists of S/4HANA Change Data Capture (CDC) enabled Core Data Service (CDS) Views, which are accessed as Remote Tables in DWC and are acting as the staging layer.
+Our sample Architecture consists of S/4HANA Change Data Capture (CDC) enabled Core Data Service (CDS) Views, which are accessed as Remote Tables in Datasphere and are acting as the staging layer.

 The inclined reader might enjoy reading more about the way CDC in CDS Views works at: